Suicidal Behavior in Children and Adolescents

 Key Points

-• Suicide is rare in prepubertal children but is the 2nd or 3rd leading cause of death in 15- to 19-year-olds.
+• Suicide is rare in prepubertal children but is the second or third leading cause of death in 15- to 19-year-olds.

-• Consider drug treatment for any underlying disorder (eg, mood disorders, psychosis); however, antidepressants may increase risk of suicide in some adolescents, so carefully monitor use of medications, and supply only sublethal amounts.
+• Consider drug treatment for any underlying disorder (eg, mood disorders, psychosis); however, antidepressants may increase risk of suicide in some adolescents, so carefully monitor use of medications, and prescribe only sublethal amounts to be dispensed.

 • Look for early warning changes in behavior (eg, skipping school, sleeping or eating too much or too little, making statements suggesting suicidal intent, engaging in very risky behavior).